Build4Today/FastMove/readme.md

 # 🚀 AI Native Mobile App

 React Native app, built with TypeScript 5 and Yarn 3 (berry).
-This mobile app uses NativeBase for the UI and communicates with a Rails backend where it will generate the AI data and render back to the app.
+This mobile app uses NativeBase for the UI and communicates to a Rails backend API where it will generate the AI data and render back to the app.

 ### Requirements